techidaily/site-facebook/source/_posts/a-week-without-the-blue-bird.md

  Let's say you've deleted your profile, then regretted it, and decided to return.
 You'll need to ask your contacts to remove previous tags and update them to your new profile.

  Worried about an embarrassing photo?
 Don't want people identifying you even after deactivation or deletion?
-Don't forget that[you can manually remove tags](https://www.makeuseof.com/how-to-untag-yourself-on-facebook/) anyway—but do so before taking further steps with your account.
+Don't forget that [you can manually remove tags](https://www.makeuseof.com/how-to-untag-yourself-on-facebook/) anyway—but do so before taking further steps with your account.

 ## Should You Deactivate or Delete Facebook?